yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-clusters/_index.md

 To ensure the cluster configuration matches its performance requirements, you can [monitor key database performance metrics](../cloud-monitor/) and scale the cluster vertically or horizontally as your requirements change.
 You can also change the default backup policy for clusters and perform on-demand backups.
 You access your clusters from the **Clusters** page.

-The **Clusters** page lists your currently provisioned clusters and their status, along with a summary of nodes, cores, and errors.
+The **Clusters** page lists your currently provisioned clusters and their status, along with a summary of the total number of clusters, nodes, and vCPUs in your cloud.
 From here you can also [add](../cloud-basics/create-clusters/) and delete clusters.

 To _add_ a cluster, click **Add Cluster**.
 Refer to [Create a cluster](../cloud-basics/create-clusters/).